Wondering what to serve with beef Wellington?

-You might be wary serving Brussels sprouts with your expensive entree because of their bad reputation, but hear me out.
+You might be wary of serving Brussels sprouts with your expensive entree because of their bad reputation, but hear me out.

-In fact, they actually have a sweet, creamy, nutty, and earthy flavor that will work excellently with Beef Wellington.
+In fact, they actually have a sweet, creamy, nutty, and earthy flavor that will work excellently with beef Wellington.

-It’s easy to make, too!
+They’re easy to make, too!
 Just toss them with butter or olive oil, parmesan or Asiago cheese, and season with salt and pepper.

 And then roast them until caramelized.
 This recipe will still give you the earthy side, but with savory and sweet notes.

-2. Roasted Baby Carrots
+2. Cracker Barrel Baby Carrots

-While Beef Wellington has a variety of textures, it’s mostly soft and tender.
+While beef Wellington has a variety of textures, it’s mostly soft and tender.
 So, you might want to give your meal a bit of crunch in the form of baby carrots.

 They’re not only vibrant, but flavorful as well.
 These veggies are sweet, earthy, and crunchy, and work wonderfully with the tender Welly.

-4. Carrot Puree
+4. Carrot Puree with Ginger

 5. Asparagus with Hollandaise Sauce

 Beef Wellington is a classic dish, so it makes sense to serve it with an equally classic side.

 The combination of crunchy sauteed or steamed asparagus topped with rich and creamy hollandaise is all you need to complement your phenomenal entree.

-6. Grilled Broccoli
+6. Grilled Broccoli Recipe

 Here’s another veggie that pairs well with Beef Wellington – broccoli.
 To prepare, just give this cruciferous veg a good char by grilling it.

 Or actually, any fresh salad.
-Salad is great with the decadent Beef Wellington because it’s simple, refreshing, crunchy, and not to mention, nutritious!
+Salad is great with the decadent beef Wellington because it’s simple, refreshing, crunchy, and not to mention, nutritious!